the-teachingRSE-project/competencies/competencies.md

 Senior RSEs may lead a team of RSEs.
 The team might change on a project-to-project basis and might be comprised of colleagues with very different backgrounds including, next to software engineers, for example IT staff, domain scientists and technicians.
-The shared values come into play and each RSE needs to ensure that these values are lived by and passed on.
+The shared values come into play and each RSE needs to ensure that these values are lived by and passed on to others.

 ### Teaching (TEACH)
 RSEs have many opportunities to teach.